juanmaacampos/anthony_project/src/assets/README.md

 # Assets Organization

-This folder contains all static assets for the Anthony project.
+This folder contains all static assets for the restaurant template project.

 ## Structure